 Any spread of infection in a nursing facility could jeopardize the health and well-being of all the residents.
 Because of that, state and federal nursing home regulatory agencies provide protocols and guidelines to the nursing staff on how to take appropriate measures to eliminate exposure to infection and contaminants in an enclosed environment.
 Unfortunately, infections still spread throughout many facilities due to a lack of training or minimal supervision.
-Sadly, the Silvis elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where residents have been exposed to infection needlessly that compromise their overall health and well-being.
+Sadly, the Silvis elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where residents have been exposed to infection needlessly that compromise their overall health and well-being.

 Aspen Rehabilitation and Health Care Center